Skip to content

 +

-No — we're therapists, not prescribers.
+No. We're therapists, not prescribers.
 Therapy alone is highly effective for most anxiety conditions.
 If medication would help, we'll refer to a psychiatrist or psychiatric NP and coordinate alongside.

 What's the difference between CBT and ACT for anxiety?